-The preferred prey of African Lions are medium and large herbivores like wildebeest, zebra, buffalo, gemsbok and giraffe.
-These prey species are faster than lions and it needs teamwork to take them down.
-The female lionesses are responsible for the hunt, but the male lion gets to eat first.
-His reward for protecting the pride's territory.
+The preferred prey of African lions are medium and large herbivores like wildebeest, zebra, buffalo, gemsbok and giraffe.
+Due to the large size of these species, lions often require teamwork to take them down.

 However, when wild prey populations decrease, lions turn to livestock which creates human-wildlife conflict.
-Our Co-existence programs help local communities to better protect their livestock to avoid predation.
+Our Co-existence programmes help local communities to better protect their livestock to avoid predation.